Mapmo/Uni-Operating-Systems/tasks/bash_scripts/ReadMe.md

 	a) Write a bash script that validates that there is no record where (successful-builds - failed-builds > 2000)
 	b) Write a bash script that prints all records where failed-builds are more than or equal to successful builds

+4. The command chroot starts a new session where the current directory becomes root ( / ).
+However, there are required files for the new / to be usable, for instance /bin/bash .
+Users may need other programs as well.\
+Write a bash script that copies all the required files for chrooting (/bin/bash is mandatory).
+User should be able to specify more required files or even required directories.
+User should also be able to choose  the chroot directory, if none is selected then assume it's the current working directory.\
+Hint: use ldd to find the dependencies of a file and remember that these dependencies may also have dependencies